TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 8 - VDI & DaaS/4.8.4-performance-management/_index.md

 We do not include Memory In Use as we have Free Memory.
 In Use is better for capacity, while Free is better for performance.

-VM CPU utilization is included because it’s possible that we have a runaway process that it’s impacting user performance.
+VM CPU utilization is included because it's possible that we have a runaway process that it's impacting user performance.
 A runaway process typically consumes 1 vCPU so if the VM has 4 CPU the increase is only 25%.

 Now that we have the DC KPI and Network KPI at the smallest object, we can roll up to higher level object.
 For that, we need a correct hierarchy.
 The hierarchy is also required by other pillar of operations management.